 Victoria Memorial

-Morning you will be transferred to Kolkata airport to board the scheduled flight either to Dibrugarh or Jorhat to board the ship at Nimati Ghat.
+Morning you will be transferred to Kolkata airport to board the scheduled flight either to Dibrugarh or Jorhat to board the ship at Neamati Ghat.

 Both Dibrugarh and Jorhat are approx. 4 ½ and 1 ½ hrs respectively.